-"Codependency" is a term used to describe a relationship in which, by being caring, highly functional, and helpful, one person is said to support, perpetuate, or “enable” a loved one’s irresponsible or destructive behavior.
-For example, helping an inebriated spouse navigate an embarrassing situation or providing living quarters for a substance-using young-adult child is said to be counterproductive, a way of forestalling recovery and actually perpetuating the problem.
+Healthy relationships are mutually beneficial, providing love and support to both parties.
+Codependent relationships, on the other hand, are one-sided, casting one person in the role of constant caregiver.
+By being caring, highly functional, and helpful, that person is said to support, perpetuate, or “enable” a loved one’s irresponsible or destructive behavior.
+For example, helping an inebriated spouse navigate an embarrassing situation or providing living quarters for a substance-using adult child is said to be counterproductive, a way of forestalling recovery and actually perpetuating the problem.

-According to this way of thinking, creating emotional distance from the troubled loved one is necessary and beneficial to that person: It is a way to expose them to the negative consequences of their behavior.
+According to this way of thinking, creating emotional distance from the troubled loved one is necessary and beneficial for the codependent partner: It is a way to expose them to the negative consequences of their behavior.

 In being reliable, caring, and nurturing, the codependent partner is perceived to be exhibiting any number of weaknesses of his or her own—from low self-esteem and an excessive need to please others to poor interpersonal boundaries that make him or her feel responsible for the other’s problems.